Congregational Care or Service

 A group for those who like to read a variety of books and discuss them with others.
 Books are chosen according to the tastes and interests of the members.
 Group discussions are Wednesday evenings every four to six weeks.
 People of all ages are invited.

 A light meal, friendship, and Bible discussion after the evening service on the first Sunday of the month.
 The group includes couples and singles generally aged 65 and older.

 FUN & FELLOWSHIP

 Couples and singles (generally pre-retirement age) get together for outings or activities.
 Times and events are announced in the bulletin.

-Senior SIngles who are living alone come together for a meal at Russ’ Restaurant in Grandville on the second Tuesday evening of each month.
+Senior SIngles who are living alone come together for a meal at Russ’ Restaurant in Grandville on the second Tuesday of each month.

 Senior members and friends are invited to participate in a variety of daytime activities, programs or outings.
 All activities are announced in advance in the weekly bulletin and sign-ups are often required.

 Tuesday morning women’s Bible study uses Faith Alive materials.